-Timber Creek Camgpround contains single family tent-only sites, walk-to sites, and RV sites (30ft or less) without hookups.
-There is no group camping at Rimber Creek Campground.
-If you are looking for a group site, please check Glacier Basin Camground located on the east side of the park located off of the Bear Lake Road.
+Timber Creek Camgpround contains single family tent-only sites, walk-to sites, and RV sites (30 ft/9 m or smaller in length) without hookups.
+There is no group camping at Timber Creek Campground.
+If you are looking for a group site, please check Glacier Basin Campground located on the east side of the park off of the Bear Lake Road.

 During the summer season, a dump station is located in the campground and is open for use to all campers.
 Additional dumpsters and recycling areas are scattered throughout the campground for the camper's convenience.

 Need to Know - You must scroll down and read all of the "Need to Know Information" below.